qgp9/nodebb-plugin-magicblock/README.md

 {{.cls1#red ![txt](url)}} will become <img src="url" alt="txt" class="cls" style="color:red;">
 {{.cls1#red  text}} will become <span class="cls" style="color:red;">text</span>
 ```
+#### And,,
+* Except #color, this AttrString can easily be too much.
+Recently I played wiki engins and I may be infected by wiki syntax and macros.
+Actually, I also plan to split magicblock as a standalone module from the nodeBB plugin, and they will be useful in other project ( At least for mine ).

 ### Macros
 * A forum admin can add custom macros via admin UI
 * examples ( built in )